bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 Speaker 1: 00:41:50

-Yeah, when all these triple A rated buckets and I'm thinking about what happened
+Yeah, when all these triple A rated buckets and I'm thinking about what happened there.

-Speaker 0: 00:41:53
+Speaker 0: 00:41:54

-there.
 Right, right, right.
 Yeah, has nothing to do with this short, but thanks for that color.
 So in my example earlier, where one 2005 hash is worth 10 2015 hashes, one bucket could consist of one 2005 hash and another bucket could consist of 10 2015 hashes.